mohallahham/ai-orchestrated-mel-reporting/README.md

 - `data/inputs/` small public sample inputs for demonstration
 - `data/ground_truth/` manually verified reference files used in Prototype 1 evaluation

+## Environment

+This project was developed and tested with `Python 3.10`.

 ## Running the App